ENTER: Event Based Interpretable Reasoning for VideoQA: Experiments

 \textbf{Our performance on IntentQA is very close to the existing state-of-the-art method.} We achieve comparable performance against the best-performing Bottom-Up method.
 The accuracy of our method slightly lags behind VideoINSTA\citep{liao-etal-2024-videoinsta} by 1.3\% and LVNet\citep{park2024framesusefulefficientstrategieslongform} by 0.5\%.
 However, our method offers interpretability, with a small compromise in accuracy.
 No modular approaches report benchmark scores on the IntentQA dataset, so a direct comparison against those methods was not possible.

-\textbf{We outperform all modular approaches on EgoSchema.} Our method surpasses all modular approaches on the EgoSchema dataset, with a 1.1\% improvement over ProViQ \citep{choudhury2023zeroshotvideoquestionanswering} and TraveLER \citep{shang2024travelermodularmultilmmagent}.
-Although primarily designed for event-centric reasoning, our approach demonstrates stable performance on descriptive questions as well.
-While bottom-up approaches use richer visual information and thus excel in descriptive tasks, they lack interpretability.
-In contrast, our approach generates executable code that navigates the video event graph, allowing for transparent reasoning and easy error tracing.
-This transparency is a key advantage that bottom-up methods cannot provide.
+\textbf{We outperform all zero-shot and top-down approaches on STAR.} Our method surpasses all top-down and zero-shot approaches on the STAR dataset, with more than 20\% improvement over modular approaches like ViperGPT \citep{vipergpt} and TraveLER \citep{shang2024travelermodularmultilmmagent}.
+This considerable improvement highlights that our approach in handling complex, real-world event-based reasoning tasks require a deeper understanding of the event relations in video content.
+Additional ablation experiment on STAR is presented in \Cref{sec:additional_exp}.

+\textbf{We achieve SOTA result on NExT-GQA.} As shown in table \Cref{table:next_gqa}, our model outperforms current SOTA method by 7.2\% on GQA accuracy.
+For video grounding metrics, we achieved 5\% and 6\% increase on mIoP and IoP@0.5 than SOTA score, and 9.8\% and 11.4\% increase on mIoU and IoU@0.5.
+This indicates that our method not only has transparent and interruptible reasoning process, but can also achieve grounded question-answering.

-In sum, our method surpasses all prior modular approaches on the NExT-QA, IntentQA, and EgoSchema datasets and achieves comparable or superior performance to bottom-up methods on event-centric datasets like NExT-QA and IntentQA.
-While bottom-up models perform better on tasks requiring detailed video understanding, such as EgoSchema, our model offers a clear advantage in transparency in its decision-making process—something unachievable with non-interpretable models.
+In sum, our method surpasses all prior modular approaches on the NExT-QA, IntentQA, and STAR datasets and achieves comparable or superior performance to bottom-up methods on event-centric datasets like NExT-QA and IntentQA.
+While bottom-up models perform better on tasks requiring detailed video understanding, our model offers a clear advantage in transparency in its decision-making process—something unachievable with non-interpretable models.